jgoizueta/nio/README.txt

 * <tt>:sci</tt> (similar to E in C printf or in Fortran) is for scientific or exponential notation.
-* <tt>:gen</tt> (similar to G in C printf or in Fortran) is the general notational (which also de default), the number of decimals is for significant digits, and :sig is used if possible; if it would be too long it uses :sci instead.
+* <tt>:gen</tt> (similar to G in C printf or in Fortran) is the general notational (which also the default), the number of decimals is for significant digits, and :sig is used if possible; if it would be too long it uses :sci instead.
 In one example above we used <tt>show_plus</tt> to force the display of the sign.
-And in the last line we used <tt>:exact</tt> for the number of digits, (which is also the default), and this adjust automatically the number of digits to show the value _exaclty_, meaning that if we convert the numeral back to a numeric object of the original type, the same exact value will be produced.
+And in the last line we used <tt>:exact</tt> for the number of digits, (which is also the default), and this adjust automatically the number of digits to show the value _exactly_, meaning that if we convert the numeral back to a numeric object of the original type, the same exact value will be produced.

 Now let's see some other formatting aspects.
 The separators can be defined: